-I'm also a Junior Research Fellow at Somerville College, University of Oxford, where I occasionally tutor undergraduate and visiting students on computer networks and software design.
-For just over a year I have been a Post-doctoral Research Assistant in the Engineering Department of the University.
+In the recent past I've been a Junior Research Fellow at Somerville College, University of Oxford, where I tutored undergraduate and visiting students on computer networks and software design.
+I was also a Post-doctoral Research Assistant in the Engineering Department of the University.
 My research interests lie in the application of machine learning algorithms to the monitoring of the natural environment.
 More broadly I'm interested in computer science, data science and bioacoustics.
 As a PDRA, I've lead the engineering efforts of the HumBug project, a Google-funded partnership with the Royal Botanic Gardens, Kew, that aims to automate the detection and classification of mosquitoes that carry malaria and similar diseases.

 I obtained a PhD from the Institute for Complex Systems Simulations, in Electronics and Computer Science at the University of Southampton.
 As part of my doctoral research, I visited Microsoft Research Cambridge as a research intern, working on open hardware for bioacoustic classification, and MIT senseable city lab, where I was researching pervasive systems in the urban space.